-The closest residential property situated on Greenleigh Road, which is situated approximately 84m from the AGP (to the property boundary); is identified on Appendix A Floodlighting Performance Results, in order to establish obtrusive light calculations.
+The closest residential property situated on Chislehurst Avenue is identified on Appendix A Floodlighting Performance Results, in order to establish obtrusive light calculations.

-To this property, light Intrusion (into windows) is calculated at less than 2 Lux at both ground level and at a height of 1.75m above ground level, which is below the pre-curfew 5 Lux threshold for the environmental zone E2.
+To this property, light Intrusion (into windows) is calculated at less than 2Lux at both ground level and at a height of 1.75m above ground level, which is below the pre-curfew 5 Lux threshold for the environmental zone E2.